Bitcoin Verdict

 ETF-Specific Criteria

-The weights stay the same (30/25/25/20) but the labels and evaluation criteria change.
+The weights stay the same (30/25/25/20), but the labels and what we look for change.
 Custodian quality replaces security.
 AUM and liquidity replace community score.
 Expense ratio replaces general fee analysis.
-Issuer trust remains, evaluated through the lens of asset management track record rather than Bitcoin-community reputation.
+Issuer trust stays, but here we judge it by the asset manager's track record rather than its standing in the Bitcoin community.

 Custodian & Transparency